nicobubulle/Licenses-WebUI/README.md

 - `notify_soldout`: Sold-out transition alerts.
 - `soldout_exclusion`: Comma-separated features to skip for sold-out.
 - `notify_daemon`: Daemon status notifications (license server down/up with verification).
+- `notify_inconsistent`: Inconsistent license alerts (user has only standard or only maintenance feature).
+  - Only checks features in groups where `check_maint` is not `false`

-Manual refresh (`POST /refresh`) performs the same parsing and runs duplicate, extratime, and sold-out checkers immediately.
+Manual refresh (`POST /refresh`) performs the same parsing and runs duplicate, inconsistent, extratime, and sold-out checkers immediately.

 ## Endpoints
 - `/` — main UI